Relaxed Equilibria for Time-Inconsistent Markov Decision Processes: Discussion: When Do We Need Relaxed Equilibria?

-Let us compare Theorem~\ref{thm.lambdaconvergence.continuous} and \cite[Theorem 3]{HZ21}.
-By \cite[Theorem 3]{HZ21}, a standard equilibrium for \eqref{tJ^pi} exists, provided that $\{q^u_i:u\in U\}$ is convex and $f(0,i,\cdot)$ is concave for all $i\in\Sc$.
-When this sufficient condition fails, the next example shows that a standard equilibrium may not exist.
+{ By \cite[Theorem 3]{HZ21}, a standard equilibrium for \eqref{tJ^pi} exists, provided that (i) \eqref{eq.delta'} holds, (ii) $U$ is convex, and (iii) $f(0,i,\cdot)$ is concave for all $i\in\Sc$.
+If one of the conditions fails, it is unclear whether standard equilibria exist.
+In particular, when (iii) fails, the next example has no standard equilibrium. }